-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the resignation of support services personnel (all Civil Service classifications) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the resignation of support services personnel (all Civil Service classifications) as follows":

-Name Position & Assignment Service

-Ends

-Zimmerman, Justin Campus Security/East 4/6/18
+Name Position & Assignment Service Ends Zimmerman, Justin Campus Security/East 4/6/18